LucianaSelv/AWS-Business-Solutions-Portfolio/dhl-keycodes/README.md

 - **Transit time** for shipments averaged 8.7 days.

 ### 🛡️ My Role and Impact
+- Identified recurring customs processing issues.
+- Led the effort with DHL and Metafour to design a keycode validation solution.
+- Ensured compliance and process alignment with the UK Customs Clearance team.
+- Designed a **serverless AWS architecture** using Free Tier services.
+### Proposed and implemented Solutions:
+ - Integrated Metafour with DHL’s system for keycode validation via **API Gateway** and **Lambda**.
+ - Automated account keycode and document storage securely in **S3**.
+ - Enabled DHL to adopt the solution for clients with multiple accounts under the same Importer of Record.

 ### 🏆 After Implementation:
 - **78% reduction** in customs clearance request emails.